keshawscom/MOSIPDoc/docs/inji-wallet/inji-mobile/customization-overview/credential_providers.md

 Once mimoto is added as an OIDC client, the new issuer should be added as a partner to mimoto.

-### **Using Mosip services to issue Mosip Credential:**
+### **Using MOSIP services to issue MOSIP Credential:**

 1. Create a partner - following is the process of adding a new partner by the name of “esignet--partner “ onto mimoto.
+Refer [here](https://docs.mosip.io/1.2.0/partners#partner-onboarding) to create a partner and onboard the partner in MOSIP Ecosystem.

 {% hint style="info" %}
 We already have a p12 file on the mimoto pod (as explained in above section), we are not replacing or creating a second p12 file, We are only adding another key to the key-store already present.